Burlington vacation rentals

 Burlington overlooks the Adirondack Mountains and 120-mile-long Lake Champlain, which divides Vermont from New York State.
 But its heart beats in the downtown pedestrian mall of Church Street Marketplace.
 This national historic district protects buildings from 1820 to 1964, including architectural styles ranging from Italianate to Queen Anne, Federal, and Greek Revival, along with some Art Deco and Modernist outliers.
 But somehow it all works, anchored by Courthouse Square and an 1816 brick Unitarian meeting house.
 Nearby sprawls the Burlington Waterfront Park with its beaches, boats, and an eight-mile bike path linking parks and green spaces.
 Take time to linger in this eclectic community, which marries urban intellectualism with bucolic rural Vermont beauty and traditions.

-This lakeside city shines brightest from May to September.
+This lakeside city shines brightest from May to September, making it a popular time for people to book vacation rentals.
 The festival schedule bustles then, and the trees fill the area with lush greenery, which deepens into glorious hues perfect for leaf-peeping day trips to nearby Middlebury and Jeffersonville.
 Shoulder season isn’t the best in Burlington.
 April brings fewer crowds but often lots of mud.
 And November sees the city pause for a deep breath before the winter tourism onslaught of skiers and snowboarders.
-Events-wise, turn to February’s Lake Champlain Pond Hockey Classic and June’s Burlington Discover Jazz Festival, followed by New England’s oldest and largest quilt event in nearby Essex Junction.
+Events-wise, turn to February’s Lake Champlain Pond Hockey Classic and June’s jazz festival, followed by New England’s oldest and largest quilt event in nearby Essex Junction.
 Expect dragon boating in August, along with street performers for the Festival of Fools.

 An art installation dedicated to peace looks like a 43-foot-diameter prehistoric stone circle on Lake Champlain’s shores.
 In reality, it’s a giant sundial that relies on visitors to stand in the central gnomon position and cast their shadows.
 It lies at Blanchard Beach, on the bike path just north of the popular sunset-watching spot of Oakledge Park.